 The long and winding road

-During the well-publicized early stages of the Tree Farm project, Blair partnered with architects Tad King and Rob Collins, the duo behind the acclaimed Sweetens Cove Golf Club in South Pittsburg, Tennessee.
-In late October of last year, however, Blair and King-Collins parted ways.
-They broke the news, in true 21st-century fashion, on Twitter:
+During the well-publicized early stages of the Tree Farm project, Blair worked with architects Tad King and Rob Collins, the duo behind the acclaimed Sweetens Cove Golf Club in South Pittsburg, Tennessee.
+In October last year, Blair and King-Collins parted ways.
+They broke the news, in true 21st-century fashion, by posting Notes app screenshots on Twitter:

 — King-Collins Golf (@KingCollinsGolf) October 31, 2020